Make-School-Labs/CSS-Challenges-2/README.md

 }
 ```

 You apply Flex to the parent and it arranges the children.
+In the example above, applying flex to the ul would arrange the child li tags!

+_The challenge code will walk you through how to apply flex.
+Be sure to watch for changes to the web page in the browser as you edit the CSS._

-Play with the challenege then review the links below for information and explore the features of flex box.
+Play with the challeneges then review the links below for information and explore the features of flex box.

 - https://www.smashingmagazine.com/2018/08/flexbox-display-flex-container/
 - https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox